 #1.
 Sure, Samsung Pass is an exciting tool, but it also has lots of flaws.

 And the most significant setback is the function doesn’t work with any popular browsers like Chrome, Firefox, or Opera.
-You’ll have to browse the web using the default ‘Internet’ app on your Samsung phone to login via Samsung Pass.
+You’ll have to browse the web using the default Samsung Internet app on your Samsung phone to login via Samsung Pass.
+(Get the picture?)

 Similarly, the software doesn’t work with every app.
 Only those apps respond to Samsung Pass that supports Android autofill framework.

 #2.
-The tool is not available anywhere other than the latest Samsung smartphones.
+The tool is not available anywhere other than the latest version of your Samsung smartphones.

 #3.
 The most fundamental job of a password saving tool is to generate passwords, but unfortunately, Samsung Pass fails to do so.

 #4.
-Samsung Pass is excellent in auto-filling credentials, but security is a major concern with this tool.
+Samsung Pass can autofill login credentials, but security is a major concern with this tool.

 Samsung encrypts your sensitive data but doesn’t reveal which encryption system it uses.
 So, you can’t be assured about the safety of your confidential information, and you also don’t know whether Samsung stores your details or not.